fieldtrip/website/workshop/paris2019/handson_raw2erp.md

 ---
 title: From raw data to ERP
-tags: [tutorial, meg, timelock, preprocessing, plot, paris2019, mmfaces]
+tags: [tutorial, meg, timelock, preprocessing, paris2019, mmfaces]
 ---

 # From raw data to ERP